phenidone/xover-psu/README.md

 The unmute logic uses a slow turn-on RC timer and a fast turn-off RC timer, both of which are charged from opto-isolated pulses derived from the mains transformer secondary.
-The UNMUTE output (12VDC up to 500mA) is enabled after the slow timer charges, which is about 1s after power is applied.
+The UNMUTE output (12VDC up to 500mA) is enabled after the slow timer charges, which is about 1s after power is applied; for a shorter turn-on delay, reduce the value of R2 and/or C1.

 When power is withdrawn, the fast timer discharges in about 50ms, which causes Q2 to discharge the C in the slow timer, thereby immediately shutting off the UNMUTE output and resetting the startup time.